-- A. Narrative Question #1: How would you assess your Maintenance Operations based on feedback you've received from staff, tenants, DHCD's Performance Management Review (PMR) & Agreed Upon Procedures (AUP), and any other sources? - Our residents are very pleased with our efforts in ensuring their safety and wellbeing.
-They often send thank you notes for the Board to acknowledge the work that is being done. - B. Narrative Question #2: What changes have you made to maintenance operations in the past year? - Directed the maintenance dept to continue to clean and disinfect the elderly buildings to keep our residents safe & healthy. - C. Narrative Question #3: What are your maintenance goals for this coming year? - We will be focusing on items that have previously been put on the back burner due to Covid while still maintaining the level of attention we have been providing.
+A. Narrative Question #1: How would you assess your Maintenance Operations based on feedback you've received from staff, tenants, DHCD's Performance Management Review (PMR) & Agreed Upon Procedures (AUP), and any other sources?

-Annual Plan 2023 Maintenance and Repair Plan
+Positive feedback from residents.
+They will often call when one of the maintenance staff is exceptionally helpful and go above and beyond.
+The resident will sometimes want to send a card or note to the office.

+B. Narrative Question #2: What changes have you made to maintenance operations in the past year?

+see (C answer below) as we intend to do this

+C. Narrative Question #3: What are your maintenance goals for this coming year?

+pilot a new WO system to streamline mobile work orders to phones and tablets to better track completion and minimize paperwork